fatalaijon/refactoring/README.md

 ```

 * Refactor: replace indexed for loop with for-each
+  - the for-each loop shows your **intent** more clearly than indexed for loop.
   - Note that it is not necessary to trim the sentence before calling hasVowel.
 This avoid creating another string.

 ```java